 Asbestos & Hazardous Material Management Plans

-Whilst each state and territory of Australia and New Zealand have slightly different Regulations and requirements, the Model Code of Practice (COP) 'How to Manage and Control Asbestos in the Workplace' (Safe Work Australia 2016) clearly documents the steps required to eliminate or minimise the risks of exposures to airborne asbestos fibres.
+Whilst each state and territory of Australia and New Zealand have slightly different Regulations and requirements, the Model Code of Practice (COP) 'How to Manage and Control Asbestos in the Workplace' (Safe Work Australia 2020) /(New Zealand Management and removal of asbestos Approved Code of practice 2016 - ACOP) clearly documents the steps required to eliminate or minimise the risks of exposures to airborne asbestos fibres.

 The Code of Practice is accepted as standard industry practice requiring PCBUs to:

-- Develop, implement and maintain an asbestos management plan (AMP)
+- If Asbestos is identified or assumed, develop, implement and maintain an asbestos management plan (AMP)

-- Development of site-specific procedures for management of asbestos and advisory notes for tenants, contractors and employees
+- Development of site-specific procedures for management of asbestos and other hazardous materials and advisory notes for tenants, contractors and employees

-- Development of emergency response procedures, in the event of an inadvertent asbestos disturbance
+- Development of 'unexpected finds' procedures, in the event of an inadvertent asbestos or other hazardous materials disturbance

 - Labelling of identified and presumed ACM in the workplace

-- Awareness training for employees and contractors who may come into contact with ACM in a workplace
+- Asbestos and Hazardous Materials Awareness Training (Face to Face or Virtual) for employees and contractors who may come into contact with ACM or other hazardous materials in a workplace

 SafeWork NSW Videos - Keeping Tradies Safe

 - Setting Up Your Asbestos Work Area

 Learn in depth about asbestos labelling and signage requirements and more in Greencap's Online Asbestos Awareness Training course

 Greencap acknowledges the Traditional Owners of Country throughout Australia and recognises their continuing connection to land, waters and culture.
 We pay our respects to their Elders past, present and emerging.